Anmoldureha/polymarket-trading-bot-strategies/WEBSOCKET_ENABLED.md

 - Still seeing many REST API calls

 **Solutions:**
-1. Verify WebSocket is actually connected
+1. Verify WebSocket is actually connected (`use_websocket: true`)
 2. Check `use_websocket` flag in adapter
 3. Ensure strategies are using `MarketCache`
+4. WebSocket subscriptions require asset_ids - if not available, REST is used

 ## Future Enhancements